Skip to main content

 Fire Starter Tie

 Both include ferro rod fire starters that produce usable sparks.
-The Atomic Bear's scraper-striker system is slightly more intuitive for first-time users, but the HR8's ferro rod paired with its included scraper produces equally strong sparks once you find the right angle.
-In a controlled test, both ignited tinder within 3-5 strikes.
+The Atomic Bear's scraper-striker system is slightly more intuitive for first-time users — the scraper has a defined edge that catches the ferro rod at the right angle almost immediately.
+The HR8's ferro rod paired with its included scraper produces equally strong sparks once you find the right angle, but that first-use learning curve is steeper.
+Expect 2-3 extra attempts on your first try.

 Closure & Security HR8 Wins